top of page

 • A videographer is worth it.
 Even if you are being mindful of your budget, having your vows, voices, and day captured on film becomes priceless — especially when your children one day ask to hear the story of your wedding.

 • Communicate what matters most.
-Share any preferred angles, meaningful poses, or must-have family combinations ahead of time.
-A good photographer will build these into your timeline so nothing gets missed.
+Share any preferred angles, meaningful poses, or must-have family combinations ahead of time with your photographer/videographer.
+A good photographer/videographer will build these into your timeline so nothing gets missed.

 8. DJ or Band